Program Overview

 Course Organization:

-Teaching in this module will include lectures in experimental design, machine learning, and their applications in synthetic biology and human health.
+Teaching in this EU will include lectures in experimental design, machine learning, and their applications in synthetic biology and human health.
 Some courses will be given by external invited speakers.
 Simple exercises (TD) will be given during the courses on specific points.
-At the end of the EU, students will be required to carry out a design of expzeriment and/or machine learning project on a problem and a data set resulting from synthetic biology.
+At the end of the EU, students will be required to carry out a design of experiment and/or machine learning project on a problem and a data set resulting from synthetic biology.
 The project will require the use of Python libraries.

 Bibliography:

 – Borkowski O, Koch M, Zettor A, Pandi A, Cardoso Batista A, Soudier P, Faulon JL.
 Large scale active-learning-guided exploration to maximize cell-free production.
-BioRxiv.
-2019; doi: https://doi.org/10.1101/751669
+Nat Commun.
+11(1): 1872, 2020.

 – Pandi A, Koch M, Voyvodic PL, Soudier P, Bonnet J, Kushwaha M, Faulon JL.
 Metabolic perceptrons for neural computing in biological systems.
 Nat Commun.
 2019, 10:3880.